RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 ### Ray to Circle

-Deriving the ray to circle routine is much our other exercises: write down some equations and plug them into each other.
+Deriving the ray to circle routine is much like our other exercises: write down some equations and plug them into each other.

 ```
 q : input point